 As pointed out, smallpox, to persist, must continue to be transmitted from person to person.
 We reasoned that evidence of persistent transmission should be increasingly evident with the passage of time, either through detection of one of an ever increasing number of active cases or through detection of residual facial scars caused by the disease.
 We believed that two years of continuing surveillance should detect cases if present and this became a working standard.
-If no cases were found, during this period, it was decided that natural transmission could be considered to have been interrupted.31 Experience supported this presumption.
-During the course of the program, we discovered six instances in which smallpox transmission continued in a country for periods of 6 to 36 weeks after we thought transmission had been interrupted.
-In one country, a smoldering outbreak in a slum area was missed for 15 weeks.
-In two of the 6 episodes, lower level health staff had suppressed reports of cases.
-In the remaining 3, all in Botswana, a religious group which opposed vaccination, had carefully hidden cases from surveillance workers.
-Whatever, the prescribed 104-week period of surveillance was almost three times longer than the longest interval of time during the program when smallpox persisted in a country unknown to national health authorities.
-Notably, all of these episodes occurred prior to 1974 when we increasingly began to publicize that a reward would be given to anyone who reported a case which could be confirmed as smallpox.
+If no cases were found, during this period, it was decided that natural transmission could be considered to have been interrupted.
+Experience supported this presumption.
+During the course of the program, we discovered just six instances in which smallpox transmission continued in a country for periods of 6 to 36 weeks after we thought transmission had been interrupted.
+The prescribed 104-week period of surveillance was almost three times longer than the longest interval of time during the program when smallpox persisted in a country unknown to national health authorities.
+Notably, all of these episodes occurred prior to 1974 when we increasingly began to publicize that a reward would be given to anyone who reported a case which eeuld be confirmed as smallpox.
 The expectation of a substantial cash award quickly brought to light many cases which otherwise might have been hidden.
-In additon to offering a reward, the program of surveillance became increasingly rigorous as time progressed.32 Special teams conducted repeated house to house searches to discover cases, to detect facial pockmarks and to document when they occurred.
-Specimens were collected from cases with rash and fever and dispatched to WHO Laboratories in Geneva and Moscow for examination.
+In additon to offering a reward, the program of surveillance became increasingly rigorous, as time progressed.
+32 Special teams conducted repeated house to house searches to discover cases, to detect facial pockmarks and to document when they occurred.
+Specimens were collected from cases with rash and fever and dispatched to WHO Laboratories in Atlanta and Moscow for examination.
 Many other measures were employed as well, so many, in fact, that it was our belief that from 1973 onwards, eradication could have been reliably certified in a country one year or even less after the last known case.
 Nevertheless, the two-year surveillance standard was retained.

-To provide assurance to the international community that eradication had been achieved, it was decided to appoint international commissions to visit each of the previously endemic countries after at least two years had elapsed since the last case.3 For the commissions, knowledgeable individuals from many different countries were selected whom it was felt would be especially critical in their judgment.
+To provide assurance to the international community that eradication had been achieved, it was decided to appoint international commissions to visit each of the previously endemic countries after at least two years had elapsed since the last case.
+For the commissions, knowledgeable individuals from many different countries were selected, whom it was felt would be expectedly erable.
 Prior to the commission's visit, each country prepared reports detailing the nature of its program and of the surveillance activities undertaken during the proceeding two years or more.
 After reviewing the reports, members of the commission decided on the areas in each country which they wished to visit to verify the work.
 Each usually spent two to three weeks in direct field observation, usually in those areas where documentation appeared questionable or in areas considered to be at greatest risk of harboring smallpox.